gkroesc/Shroff_lab/Untwisting/Lineaging/README.md

 A python script designed to extract cell identities and coordinates from the AceTree nuclei files and convert them into an annotations.csv file that MIPAV can read.
 There is also a built in naming function that will change a lineage name to a common name if the cell is terminally differentiated (i.e. ABplapaaaapp becomes ADAL).

 If using for the fist time the path to cellKeyMaster in line 57 needs to be adjusted to point to the cellkeyMaster.csv file found in the CellNamer subfolder of this directory.
-Other than that the only changes that need to be made are to timepoint in line 11 to match what timepoint you are interested in, and to the zip_path in line 8 to point to the folder containing the zip folder with the AceTree results.
+Other than that the only changes that need to be made are to timepoint in line 11 to match what timepoint you are interested in, and to the zip_path in line 8 to point to you StarryNite parent directory.

 **Always check that your zip file name matches that of the code: _Decon_emb_edited.zip_ or you change the filepath in line 21 of the code to match your zip file name**